kkzvlad/uaro-docs/docs/Attendance_System.md

-site_name: uaRO: World of Your Dream
-theme:
-  name: material

 # Attendance System
 Upon logging into the game each day, players receive a daily reward that greatly enhances their gameplay experience.